Skip to contents

 • Information on potential bias in the data.

-• If possible, information about the inter-coder-reliability of the coding process of the data.
+• If possible, information about the inter-coder-reliability of the coding process of the training data.

 • If possible, provide a link to the corresponding text embedding model or at least state where potential users can get the text embedding model.